RTradeLtd/ipld-eml/README.md

 ## generated

 The `generated` directory contains 5000 emails generated with the fake email generator in the `analysis` package.
-Each email has a randomly generated 720x720 image attached to it, as well as one emoji per paragraph.
+Each email has a randomly generated 720x720 image attached to it, as well as one emoji per paragraph, with a total of 100 paragraphs.

 The following command was used to generate the data: